rexliu1912-star/rexliu.github.io/src/content/post/how-I-got-rekt-in-crypto.md

 ---
-title: "How I Got Rekt in Crypto?"
+title: "How I Lost $150,000 in Crypto (So You Don't Have To)"
 description: "The difference between those who eventually win and those who quit?
 The winners share their failures, learn from them, and adapt."
 publishDate: "2025-12-02"
 tags: ["Evergreen","Crypto"]